The Best Cars for Seniors in 2022: Terrific Options for Older Drivers

 Every driver has different needs and preferences, so the best cars for seniors vary significantly across different categories.
-For instance, some older adults want something small and good on gas so that they can zip around town, whereas others want a more rugged vehicle that can handle weather extremes and carry more cargo.
+For instance, some older adults want something small and good on gas so they can zip around town.
+Others want a more rugged vehicle that can handle weather extremes and carry more cargo.
 Fortunately, today's seniors have a wide range of suitable options.

-One of the most basic decisions you'll have to make when car shopping is exactly what kind of vehicle you want.
+One of the most basic decisions you'll have to make when car shopping is what kind of vehicle you want.
 There are many different types, but the best cars for older drivers tend to fall into two categories: sedans and sport utility vehicles (SUVs).
 The list below includes many of each.
-It's even divided into sections for the best SUVs, sedans, budget-friendly vehicles, luxury cars, and vehicles for seniors with disabilities.
+It's divided into sections for the best SUVs, sedans, and vehicles for seniors with disabilities.
 (In this article, "car" refers to any passenger vehicle.)

 Plus, you'll find information on the basic differences between sedans and SUVs and why you might choose one versus the other.
 You'll also read about several senior-friendly features you may want to look for in your next vehicle.
 And you'll even get some practical tips on how to buy a used car.